-In alignment with APPCN recommendations, interviews will be conducted virtually for all applicants.
+Interviews will be conducted virtually for all applicants due to the current impact of COVID-19.
 Interviews will be arranged by invitation following review of applications.
-The target timeframe for interviews will be Tuesday 1/30/2024, Wednesday 1/31/2024, and Thursday 2/1/2024, though other dates will be considered as necessary.
+The target timeframe for interviews will be Friday 1/29/2021, Monday 2/1/2021, Tuesday 2/2/2021, and Wednesday 2/3/2021, though other dates will be considered as necessary.